xavierfoucrier/instacam/DOCUMENTATION.md

 Minimum: `1`
 Maximum: `None`

-The framerate option allows you to **change the refresh rate of the camera**.
+The framerate property allows you to **change the refresh rate of the camera**.
 By default, Instacam will capture the media stream at **30 frames per second**.
 The maximum framerate depends on the camera capabilities.

 #### ratio
 Type: `Number`
 Default: `4/3`

-The ratio option allows you yo **change the aspect ratio of the camera**.
+The ratio property allows you yo **change the aspect ratio of the camera**.
 It must fit to the width/height ratio to render a proper image of the media stream.
 You can use float numbers (like 1.1, 1.7) or fractions (like 4/3, 16/9) for better syntax reading.

 #### sound
 Type: `Boolean`
 Default: `false`

-The sound option allows you to **capture the audio stream from the microphone**.
+The sound property allows you to **capture the audio stream from the microphone**.
 By default, Instacam only captures media stream from the webcam.
-If you want to capture both the microphone and the camera, you need to set this option to `true`.
+If you want to capture both the microphone and the camera, you need to set this property to `true`.

 #### volume
 Type: `Number`